Napuu/telegram-video-bot/README.md

+New iteration of bot doing this same thing (and more): https://github.com/napuu/gpsp-bot

 # telegram-video-download-bot

 Telegram Bot for downloading videos sent to group chats.
 The original message is also deleted, so chat history doesn't become cluttered.